A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: FL-Tailored Optimizations, Limitations, and Applications

 Unlearning in the FU system typically necessitates FL clients to transmit extra information, such as gradients, to the server to facilitate the process.
 For example, in FRAMU \cite{shaik2023framu}, clients additionally send attention scores to the server.
 In FedLU \cite{zhu2023heterogeneous}, loss information is transferred for mutual knowledge distillation between the server and clients.
 In SFU \cite{li2023subspace}, the remaining clients need to send their representation matrix to the server.
 In \cite{halimi2022federated}, the remaining clients' models are sent to the target client as references.

-Reducing the communication cost can be achieved by minimizing the size of the model to be transferred, which may involve methods like quantization \cite{xiongexact}, and by reducing the number of unlearning rounds.
+\textbf{Approaches to mitigation.} Reducing the communication cost can be achieved by minimizing the size of the model to be transferred, which may involve methods like quantization \cite{xiongexact}, and by reducing the number of unlearning rounds.
 For retraining-based unlearning, the FU system may roll back the global model to a state where it has not been significantly influenced by the target client.
 From this point, all FL clients can conduct the retraining process \cite{xiongexact,fan2022fast,fraboni2022sequential}, thus reducing the unlearning rounds and enhancing communication efficiency.
+Besides, clustering is used to divide FL users into groups, each with its own model.
+The final inference is determined by a majority vote from these sub-models.
+This method confines unlearning processes to individual clusters, eliminating the need for participation from all users, thus improving efficiency \cite{su2023asynchronous,qiu2023fedcio,liu2024guaranteeing,wang2023fedcsa}.